Are there ways to avoid or reduce paying capital gains tax (CGT) on an investment property entirely?

 And some situations where you may be able to avoid it altogether.

-Before we begin, let's outline what CGT is – it's a tax paid on the profit you make from the sale of an investment property.
+Before we begin, let's outline what CGT is – when discussing real estate, it's a tax paid on the profit you make from the sale of an investment property.

 A capital gain is the difference between what you paid for a property and what you sold it for if you purchased it with the intention to keep it as an investment.